-"The Ultimate Volumetrics Diet: Smart, Simple, Science-Based Strategies for Losing Weight and Keeping It Off" (Est. $14 per paperback) is a sensible, sustainable approach that draws rave reviews from experts and dieters.
+The Ultimate Volumetrics Diet (Est. $13 and up) is a sensible, sustainable approach that draws rave reviews from experts and dieters.
 You swap high-density foods, which tend to have more calories, for lower-density foods like fruits, vegetables, soups and stews.
 This swap, of foods with more bulk but fewer calories, helps fill you up, thus eliminating one big problem with dieting: hunger.
 It's a top pick in most of our expert roundups, and its author, Barbara Rolls, is a leading researcher in the field of nutrition.
-Many other diets, most notably Jenny Craig, have adopted the "volumetrics" approach to meal planning.
+Many other diets, most notably Jenny Craig and Weight Watchers, have adopted the "volumetrics" approach to meal planning.

 There is a whole series of diet books based upon the TV show "The Biggest Loser," and they get high marks from experts for quick weight loss, long-term weight control and diabetes control.
 As with the Volumetrics Plan, satiety is emphasized and they teach you how to make better food choices.
 Exercise is a key component of this program, as it is on the show -- another factor of the program that experts like.
-There are no costs beyond the purchase of one of their books -- and there are dozens to choose from, including family plans, budget-eating plans and plenty of cookbooks.
+There are no costs beyond the purchase of one of their books -- and there are dozens to choose from, including family plans, budget-eating plans, and plenty of cookbooks.
 The books are highly rated by users on Amazon.com, with none getting fewer than four stars.
 The Biggest Loser has a fee-based website (Est. $20 per month) as well, for support and tools.

 Another weight loss program that is highly rated by experts and usually ranks toward the top in roundups of best diets is The Mayo Clinic Diet.
-The latest book in the series, "The Mayo Clinic Diet: Eat Well.
-Enjoy Life.
-Lose Weight" (Est. $15), is more focused on weight loss rather than controlling diabetes as the diet was originally developed to do.
+The latest book in the series, The Mayo Clinic Diet (Est. $12), is more focused on weight loss rather than controlling diabetes as the diet was originally developed to do.
 It gets high marks from consumer-reviewers as well, who say it's easy to follow and has good, solid information.
 The lower ratings come from those who say it's nothing new: just basic nutritional information that they already were aware of.
 However, even those reviewers concede that if you follow the diet, you will lose weight and be healthier.